udem-dlteam/mimosa/README.md

     make clean
     make build
-    make createimg # to create the disk image make run       # make debug is also available, it expects a debug connection to start
+    make img # to create the disk image make run       # make debug is also available, it expects a debug connection to start